Lecrapouille/zipper/README.md

 unzipper.extract("Test1");
 ```

+- Zipper has security against [Zip Slip vulnerability](https://security.snyk.io/research/zip-slip-vulnerability): if an entry has a path outside the extraction folder (like `../foo.txt`) it
+will return `false` even if the replace option is set.

 #### Progress Callback

 You can monitor the extraction progress by setting a callback function.
 The callback provides information about:

 - Current status (OK, KO, InProgress)
 - Current file being extracted
 - Number of bytes read